 - 1. Graduates will provide application of personal training techniques to positively contribute to the well-being of the client in a safe and skillful manner. - 2.
 Graduates will be prepared to take the National Academy of Sports Medicine (NASM) exam for Certification in Personal Training (CPT). - 3.
+Graduates will be prepared to take the National Academy of Sports Medicine (NASM) exam for Corrective Exercise Specialist (CES). - Graduates may obtain membership with the National Association of Nutrition Professionals (NANP). - 5.
+Graduates will be prepared to perform Wellness Coaching services. - 6.
 Graduates will be prepared for employment as Personal Trainers.